Long exposure shot of guests on an Upper Antelope Canyon tour

 Guide To Visiting Antelope Canyon

-Antelope Canyon is a slot canyon in the American Southwest, located in Arizona near the Utah border, that attracts more than a million visitors each year.
-Explorers here can explore winding canyon corridors, massive sandstone rooms, and capture images of the photogenic beams of sunlight that radiate down to sandy bottoms.
-It is located just outside of Page, Arizona.
+Antelope Canyon is a world-famous slot canyon located just outside of Page, Arizona that attracts more than a million visitors each year.
+Explorers here can explore winding canyon corridors, massive sandstone rooms, and capture images of the photogenic beams of sunlight that radiate down to sandy floor.

-To make the most of your visit to Antelope Canyon, we've assembled this guide to help plan your trip to this geological marvel.
+If you've been dreaming of exploring Antelope Canyon, use this guide to learn everything you need to know about your visit and help plan your trip to this geological marvel.

-In 1997, the Navajo Tribe made it a Navajo Tribal Park and now Antelope Canyon is the primary attraction of Lake Powell Navajo Tribal Park.
+• In 1997, the Navajo Tribe made Antelope Canyon a Navajo Tribal Park it is now the primary attraction of Lake Powell Navajo Tribal Park.

 Antelope Canyon is located 10 minutes east of Page, Arizona near the Arizona-Utah border.
 Most tours begin in Page or at the park's entrance off Highway 98.